LArSoft/larsoft.github.io/wiki/Breaking_Changes_prior_to_v07_00_00.md

 **Fix**: run UpdateArtDataHelper.sh\
 **Contact**: The SciSoft Team

-LArSeedService from larsim replaced by NuRandomService from nutools(#LArSeedService-from-larsim-replaced-by-NuRandomService-from-nutools) {.wiki-class-count}
+LArSeedService from larsim replaced by NuRandomService from nutools
 --------------------------------------------------------------------------------------------------------------------------------------------

 **When was committed**: [v06\_16\_00](ReleaseNotes061600)\